5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Install_macOS12.md

 Once you reach the set-up assistant (where you set language, time zone, etc), you will notice that the system feels super sluggish – that's normal because it is running in VESA mode without graphics acceleration, since the friendly guys at Apple removed the Intel HD 4000 drivers.

-To install them, do the following:
+To bring them back, do the following:

-- Copy the OpenCore-Patcher App from you USB Installer to the Desktop
+- Copy the OpenCore Patcher App from you USB Installer to the Desktop
-- Double-click to run it
+- Double-click it to run it
 - In the OpenCore Legacy Patcher menu, select "Post Install Root Patch":</br>![menu](https://user-images.githubusercontent.com/76865553/181920348-21a3abad-311f-49c6-b4d9-25e6560b6150.png)
 - Next, click on "Start Root Patching":</br>![menu2](https://user-images.githubusercontent.com/76865553/181920368-bdfff312-6390-40a5-9af8-8331569fbe17.png)
 - The App has to relaunch with Admin Roots.
 Click Yes:</br>![yes](https://user-images.githubusercontent.com/76865553/181920381-2b6a4194-60c3-472e-81bb-c5478e3298f9.png)